IvanT004/SAD2425/README.md

 # SAD2425
-Poco a poco y clave a clave, un día llegas a ASIR y no hay quien a acabe.
+Poco a poco y clave a clave, un día llegas a ASIR y no hay quien acabe.